 5. The Canopy Raft Climb and play on the Canopy Raft, a giant playground and imagine you are an adventurer exploring the canopy.
 8 et 9.
-The Creepy Crawlies Hut and the Children's Ranch check out the extraordinary biodiversity of microfauna and wander around the pets enclosure populated with dwarf goats, Cameroon sheep and alpacas.
+The "microfauna" hut and the Children's Ranch Check out the extraordinary biodiversity of microfauna and wander around the pets enclosure populated with dwarf goats and alpacas.
+Map of Parrot World in 2020

 Discovering the animals symbolising South America In the 10,000-sq.m.
-Amazonia Trek area, more than 400 large South American parrots, such as macaws, amazons and conures joyfully share their quarters with a raft of other species, including lapwings, kamichis, herons, sun bitterns, ibis, flamingos, spoonbills and a wide variety of anatidae.
-Giant Amazonian otters in their river, jaguars viewed under the water, penguins, coatis, guanacos, greater rheas, alpacas, dwarf goats, guinea pigs and insects in a hut dedicated to "tiny biodiversity specimens" complete the park's spectacle.
+Amazonia Trek area, more than 200 large South American parrots, such as macaws, amazons and conures will joyfully share their quarters with a raft of other species, including lapwings, kamichis, herons, sun bitterns, ibis, flamingos, spoonbills and a wide variety of anatidae.
+Giant Amazonian otters in their river, jaguars viewed under the water, penguins, coatis, guanacos, greater rheas, alpacas, dwarf goats and insects in a hut dedicated to "tiny biodiversity specimens" complete the park's spectacle.
 The aim is to give visitors insight into the wealth of the South American ecosystem and show the animals that normally share parrot habitats.